llegomark/discord-bot-claude-gemini/README.md

 * Make sure to keep your API keys and bot token secure.
 Do not share them publicly.
 * Refer to the [Discord.js documentation](https://discord.js.org/docs/packages/discord.js/14.14.1), [Anthropic API documentation](https://docs.anthropic.com/claude/docs/intro-to-claude), and [Google Gemini API documentation](https://ai.google.dev/docs) for more information on the available features and options.

+## Contributing

+Contributions are welcome!
+If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

+## License

+This project is licensed under the [MIT License](LICENSE).

 **Enjoy interacting with the Discord bot and exploring its various capabilities!**

-Please note that this project is a work in progress, and breaking changes or new features may be introduced in future updates.